gatk-workflows/gatk4-germline-cnvs/README.md

 The reference used must be the same between PoN and case samples.

 - ``CNVGermlineCohortWorkflow.cohort_entity_id`` -- Name of the cohort.
 Will be used as a prefix for output filenames.
-- ``CNVGermlineCohortWorkflow.contig_ploidy_priors`` -- TSV file containing prior probabilities for the ploidy of each contig, with column headers: CONTIG_NAME, PLOIDY_PRIOR_0, PLOIDY_PRIOR_1, ...
+- ``CNVGermlineCohortWorkflow.contig_ploidy_priors`` -- TSV file containing prior probabilities for the ploidy of each contig (e.g. 2 for human autosomes and 0.5 for chrY), with column headers: CONTIG_NAME, PLOIDY_PRIOR_0, PLOIDY_PRIOR_1, ...
 - ``CNVGermlineCohortWorkflow.gatk_docker`` -- GATK Docker image (e.g., ``broadinstitute/gatk:4.1.5.0``).
 - ``CNVGermlineCohortWorkflow.intervals`` -- Picard or GATK-style interval list.
 - ``CNVGermlineCohortWorkflow.normal_bais`` -- List of BAI files.
 This list must correspond to `normal_bams`.
 For example, `["Sample1.bai", "Sample2.bai"]`.